HLammers/cybo-drummer/README.md

 ###### vel threshold
 * Set a velocity level (0 to 127) under which received triggers are filtered out
 > [!TIP]
-> Velocity threshold can be used to avoid loud double triggers on a drum computer with just one or two velocity levels when (accidently) playing soft ghost notes.
+> Velocity threshold can be used to avoid loud double triggers on a drum computer with just one or two velocity levels when (accidentally) playing soft ghost notes.

 > [!NOTE]
 > The velocity threshold is independent of the [velocity curve](#velocity-curve) setting: it cuts it off without scaling.<br clear="right"/>